Syllabus for PJM-520

 You will need the following materials to do the work of the course.
 The required textbook is available from the College's textbook supplier, MBS Direct.

-Project Leadership and Communication is a three-credit online graduate course, consisting of four modules, the last of which is a Final Project.
+Project Leadership and Communication is a three-credit online graduate course, consisting of three modules.
 Modules include topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums complete written assignments, and complete a final paper.
 See below for more details.